HuMangoPP/hello_universe/devlogs.md

 * gave enemies an internal cooldown on using abilities

-* enemies now have idle movement (random movement)
+* creatures now have idle movement (random movement)

+* creatures now run away if they have a negative aggression score

+* aggression score and herding score are shifted randomly each generation